horga83/shellChatGPT/README.md

 and webm files.
 First positional argument must be an audio file.
 Optionally, set a two letter input language (ISO-639-1) as second argument.
 A prompt may also be set after language (must be in the same language as the audio).
+Option -W translates audio to English text.

 Combine -w with -cc to start chat with voice input (whisper) support.
 Output may be piped to a voice synthesiser such as